andreww5au/PaSD-client/README.md

 The fields are:

-ENABLE: (read-only) Contains 1 if the system-wide health and settings allow this port to be active.
+ENABLE: (read-only) Contains 1 if the system-wide health and settings allow ports to be active.
 All ports in a device will share the same ENABLE value.
 It is included in every port&#39;s state register to simplify reading only a subset of ports in a single request.